Gideon Olanrewaju

-Gideon Oluwaseun Olanrewaju (born 10 July 1993) is a Nigerian social entrepreneur and educational development practitioner who created Aid for Rural Education Access Initiative (AREAi), non-profit organisation that creates multiple quality informal and alternative learning systems in rural communities and has facilitated access to education for over 6,000 disadvantaged children in Nigeria.
+Gideon Oluwaseun Olanrewaju (born 10 July 1993) is a Nigerian educational technology entrepreneur, and digital development researcher who started AREAi, an EdTech non-profit organisation that designs and provides digital and offline learning tools for engaging learning experiences to improve learning outcomes for children, youth and women that are not in education, employment or training, and has reached thousands of beneficiaries across Nigeria.
+He is also the co-founder and chief executive officer of DigiLearns, an EdTech startup that leverages SMS and USSD technology in delivering learning contents to students without internet access via basic feature phones.

 Education

-Olanrewaju obtained a Bachelor's Degree in Biochemistry from Ladoke Akintola University of Nigeria in Ogbomoso in 2015.
+Olanrewaju obtained a bachelor's degree in biochemistry from Ladoke Akintola University of Nigeria in Ogbomoso in 2015.
 He also holds a Masters of Arts (MA) degree in International Education and Development from the Center of International Education (CIE), University of Sussex, United Kingdom and Certificate in Entrepreneurial Leadership and Non-profit Management from African Leadership Academy, South Africa and Lagos Business School respectively.

+In 2022, Gideon earned a Masters of Philosophy degree in education, Globalization and International Development from the Faculty of Education, University of Cambridge.
+He studied as a member of Magdalene college and he has also been part of the Strategic perspectives for Non-Profit Management from the Harvard Business School in 2023.

 Career and activism

 Olanrewaju's mission is to see a world where every child, regardless of socio-economic status or geographical location have access to quality educational opportunities in Nigeria.

 In November 2014, Olanrewaju founded Aid to Rural Education Initiative (AREAi) which aim to improve learning outcomes for poor and vulnerable children from low income families and in poor communities by empowering children in these communities, as a youth activist his online and offline advocacy efforts are centered around key themes of educational development such as education finance, safe youths and youth involvement in local and global education policy-making.

 He has participated and represented Nigeria at high-level meetings such as the World Education Forum in Incheon, 66th UN/DPI NGO Conference in Gyeongju, 16th UNESCO Asia Conference on Quality Education in Bangkok, 14th United Nations Conference on Trade and Development in Nairobi, 7th UNESCO NGO Forum in Riyadh, Under-30 Young Change-makers Summit in New York, and spoke at the 1st World Youth Forum Sharm El Sheikh in Egypt and the 8th UNESCO NGO Forum in Paris.